No, I’m not back in Foxy, but I wanted to check in.

 At my final stop, I rode the old race course at Lake Bryan for the first time in maybe nine years or so, and hung out with some dear friends.
 We did some more yoga, visited a few more breweries, and attended a college basketball game.

 Throughout I had warm weather, great food, good trails, and the best company.
-I drove nearly 3,500 miles and visited a 23rd state.
+I drove nearly 3,500 miles and visited a 23rd state (in Foxy).
 I found out that a friend had died, and my mother had a birthday.
 Coming home to West Virginia, I especially loved seeing the rickhouses along the highway in Kentucky.
 I saw several bald eagles and many red-tailed hawks, including the first time I’ve ever seen one make a kill (a small rodent).
 The sun set as I crossed the Kanawha River.
 I listened to Eddie Spaghetti sing “there’s no such place as far away / until you’ve left something behind,” and thought about how far I’ve come.